-Browse our directory of esthetician schools in South Dakota, or skip ahead to learn about the state's esthetician licensing requirements and job outlook.
+The number of estheticians in North Dakota is growing faster than the national average, so now may be the perfect time to start looking at skincare schools in the state.
+Browse our directory of esthetician schools in North Dakota, or skip ahead to learn about the state's esthetician licensing requirements and job outlook.

 For School Owners

 Don't see your school listed?
 Want to discuss becoming a featured school in the directory?
 Contact us to learn more.

 You must attend a school that meets any licensure requirements as defined by your state.
 Most states require that you graduate from an accredited or state-approved school.

 - 600 education hours are required to become licensed.